 If you or your agency becomes aware of new information that is contrary to what is already being advertised and promoted, you are required to take immediate action.
-You must withdraw any incorrect materials and notify any party that you or any of your colleagues have had any dealings with about the property and provide them with the correct information.
+You must withdraw any incorrect materials, issue corrected material and notify any party that you or any of your colleagues have had any dealings with about the property and provide them with the correct information.

 Commercial advertising and marketing